druce/druce.github.io/_posts/2024-01-13-prompting.md

 12. **Let ChatGPT improve your prompt**.
 Ask ChatGPT to critique your prompt along specific lines, and then fix it.
 Ask ChatGPT to suggest good prompts for your domain.
 There are many lists of good prompts on the web, see the additional links below, and search for relevant ones.
 13. **Iterative Q&A**.
 Ask ChatGPT to first ask you 3 clarifying questions, and then answer your questions.
 14. **Progressive refinement**.
 When you get an answer, ask ChatGPT to iteratively improve it in the direction you find useful.
 Start generally and then ask more in-depth questions.
 15. **Starting text**.
-Consider giving the start of the answer like "Here is a checklist of 15 bullet points to follow to improve your prompting."
+Consider giving the start of the answer like "Here is a checklist of 15 bullet points to improve your prompting."

 I get some pushback along the lines of, seems weird to cajole and simp an AI to do your work, this isn't proper engineering, do real work instead of relying on a hallucinatory opaque stochastic parrot assistant, etc.